There’s a fun little game you might not have heard of yet, but it would not be a bad thing to see it become the next Internet craze.

 It began way back in 1993 with Nina Katchadourian’s Sorted Books project, which contains a gallery of photographs like this one.
 And in another reality it might have remained there, except that Stan Carey recently posted about it on his blog (and on Twitter before that, but it took the blog post before I understood it), including photographs of his own creations.

 Essentially, the idea is to arrange two or more books so that the titles, when read in the order they appear, make sense (or at least coherent nonsense) as a collective.
-As a form of amusement it can accomodate a variety of approaches: some might think of it as a form of poetry, others primarily as a form of humour.
+As a form of amusement it can accommodate a variety of approaches: some might think of it as a form of poetry, others primarily as a form of humour.
 If you have some books, a digital camera, a blog, and the inclination to put them all together, you really should have a go.
 My own contributions follow.

-First, here’s one for the linguists:
+And finally, here’s one for the linguists:

 And that’s all I’ve managed to do from my bookshelf.